lanteksms/LantekCodingChallenge/README.md

 ## 2. Coding Challenge

 ### 2.1.
-The cutting machines demo endpoint
+The Cutting Machines Demo Endpoint
 Lantek has a public demo API available at `https://app-academy-neu-codechallenge.azurewebsites.net/api/cut` which returns a list of cutting machines.
 The endpoint also accepts a parameter to filter machines out by cutting technology:

-- Use `/api/cut/2` to retrive cutting machines for 2D technology.
+- Use `/api/cut/2` to fetch cutting machines for 2D technology.

-- Use `/api/cut/3` to retrive cutting machines for 3D technology.
+- Use `/api/cut/3` to fetch cutting machines for 3D technology.

 This endpoint is protected by basic authentication.
 You should have received a valid username and password with this assignment.